JannieI/canvas-workstation-V3/src/app/roadmap.md

     -------------
     - allow different print layouts and formats, for example one Widget per page, Dashboard layout, all Dashboards (linked) or just the current one.
+    - MUST be able to print 1 page, or all pages of Dashboard in one click

+    Animation:
+    - consider this ...
+This may have serious consequences for structure, or could simply be a list of object IDs in sequence, and animation disable = false them in sequence!
+    - arrow keys or enter if nothing selected could trigger animation.

     Admin module and Users